tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/常见问题/服务迁移相关_intl_en.md

 **Solution**: modify the security group rules of the destination CVM instance to open ports 80 and 443.
 - During migration to the destination CVM instance, the disk capacity of the destination CVM instance is insufficient.
 **Solution**: select a CVM instance with a sufficient capacity, mount a disk with a sufficient capacity to it, and create a migration task again to start migration.
-- An error occurred when you create a relay instance during migration to the destination Tencent Cloud image; for example, a log error message "Failed create transit instance, maybe no available source in target region" is displayed.
+- An error occurred when you create a relay instance during migration to the destination Tencent Cloud image; for example, a log error message **Failed create transit instance, maybe no available source in target region** is displayed.
 **Solution**: there are no available resources in the destination region of the migration task.
 In this case, you can select another region or migrate the server to the specified CVM instance.

 If the problem persists or the reason is not identified, [contact us](https://intl.cloud.tencent.com/document/product/213/34837) and provide the migration log file (in the `log` directory of the migration tool by default).